THE FOOLPROOF GUIDE TO HIKING FOR BEGINNERS

 Long Distance Trail: A trail that takes more than a day to complete and usually has areas along the way for camping where you must pack in your own water, food, and supplies.
 Sometimes called a backpacking trail.

 Most National and State Parks often have websites with details of the marked trails, including maps, distances, difficulty ratings and expected durations.
-Alternatively, we highly recommend taking a look at AllTrails.com which allows you to search for hikes in your area and filters to help find one suitable.
+Alternatively, to find beginner hiking trails near me we highly recommend taking a look at AllTrails.com which allows you to search for hikes in your area and filters to help find one suitable.

 Before hitting the trail, consider a walk through one of your city’s parks.
 Most parks feature paved walking paths and well-maintained vegetation which can allow you to practice before heading out on a more remote trail.
 Your city’s parks department offers more information.